cbcrg/tcoffee/docs/tcoffee_manual.rst

 .. warning:: If you are providing Expresso with your own structures, you have to specify the path in the template file or have them in your current working directory.

 .. tip:: By default, structures fetch by Expresso are stored in your local ~/.t_coffee/cache/ allowing Expresso to run faster if you reuse similar structures.
-Don't forget to empty it from time to time, especially if you are using Expresso frequently otherwise your folder is just getting bigger and bigger (similar comment can be done for any template-based mode of T-Coffee).
+Don't forget to empty it from time to time, especially if you are using Expresso frequently otherwise your folder is just getting bigger and bigger (similar comment can be done for any template based mode of T-Coffee).

 Aligning sequences and structures
 ---------------------------------